jmwample/protoscan/cmd/bidi/README.md

 ## TODO

-* DstMac is being set to the local iface hw addr.
-  a. layer2 injection
-  b. hardcode gateway mac address

 After testing with KNOWN censored networks and domains:

 * tcp "random" indicators for domain (we should get ip in injected response)
 * pcap handler (HTTP, TLS, & Quic)

-(once I know TLS injection is worth it.)
+(once we know TLS injection is worth it.)

 * TLS match chrome ciphersuites, curve points, etc.